Road Trip essentials for kids for exploring

 When it comes to planning a ‘Successful’ Road/Day Trip, the most essential part is to plan ahead and be organized.

-That may mean having lists made up ahead of time or using a printable, like the ones that I offer for free.
+That may mean having lists made up ahead of time or using a printable, like the ones that I offer here.
 Even planning snacks can make for a more pleasant trip out of the house.

 After that’s all done, you can then enjoy a wonderful outing either on your own, with your significant other and/or with your family.